Saying God is the cause of intelligence doesn’t tell us what caused God.

 The genealogies of Jesus differ in Matthew and Luke.

-Matthew gives the genealogy of Joseph (1: 1-17), while Luke gives the genealogy of Mary (3: 23-38).
+Matthew 1: 1-17 give the genealogy of Joseph, while Luke 3:23-38 give the genealogy of Mary.
 Both were descendants of David.
 Although Joseph was not the biological father of Jesus, the begotten Son of God, he was the legal father.
 This was necessary because the heir to David’s throne had to inherit that right from His father, not His mother.

 God ordered human sacrifice.

 Exodus 22: 29, 30 say, “Thou shalt not delay to offer the first of thy ripe fruits, and of thy liquors [juices]: the firstborn of thy sons shalt thou give unto Me.
 Likewise shalt thou do with thine oxen, and with thy sheep: seven days it shall be with his dam; on the eighth day thou shalt give it to Me.”
 This was not a demand for human sacrifice.
 “The firstborn of [the] sons” were to be redeemed on the eighth day, as is evidenced by Exodus 13: 13: “And every firstling of an ass thou shalt redeem with a lamb; and if thou wilt not redeem it, then thou shalt break his neck: and all the firstborn of man among thy children shalt thou redeem.”
 Donkeys and humans couldn’t be offered as sacrifices, so they were redeemed.
-Allowing the firstborn of the Israelites to be redeemed was a reminder that the firstborn of Israel were spared, while the firstborn of Egypt were not (Ex.
+Redeeming the firstborn of Israel was a reminder that their firstborn had been spared the judgment that took Egypt’s firstborn (Ex.
 11:5-7).
-And for the record, the firstborn of Egypt died as an act of judgment, not as a sacrifice.